c9s/bbgo/doc/topics/developing-strategy.md

 For external strategies, you can create a private repository as an isolated go package and place your strategy inside it.

-In general, strategies are Go struct, placed in Go package.
+In general, strategies are Go struct, defined in the Go package.

 ## Quick Start

-To add your first strategy, the fastest way is to add the built-in strategy.
+To add your first strategy, the fastest way is to add it as a built-in strategy.

 Simply edit `pkg/cmd/builtin.go` and import your strategy package there.